 Catherine E. Chronaki (DiplEng, MSc) is Secretary General of HL7 Europe, based in Brussels, and a leading voice in digital health policy and standardization.
 She has coordinated or contributed to numerous European and international initiatives advancing interoperability, patient summaries, and open standards, including xShare, Gravitate-Health,...

-Day 1 - Innovation Breakouts & Fireside Close
+Day 1 - Hybrid Breakouts & Fireside Close

 Talks and World Café | Trends House Dialogues